w3f/Grants-Program/applications/finddata.md

 Based on the global blockchain node network resources, a highly configurable but easy to operate data acquisition robot and data asset transaction network is created to maximize data mining and data value.

 The robot of finddata node is used to mine the original data.
 The collected data is purified and uploaded to the cloud, and then the data operation center is triggered by the business server to run.
-Through statistics, online analysis and processing, information retrieval, machine learning, expert system (relying on the past rules of thumb) and pattern recognition, the mined data is modeled and analyzed, so as to improve the efficiency.Get effective value data and store it in the data server, or the client can download and save it locally as needed.
+Through statistics, online analysis and processing, information retrieval, machine learning, expert system (relying on the past rules of thumb) and pattern recognition, the mined data is modeled and analyzed, maximize the value of data.
+Get effective value data and store it in the data server, or the node can download and save it locally as needed.

 [![6jRIET.png](https://z3.ax1x.com/2021/03/26/6jRIET.png)](https://imgtu.com/i/6jRIET)

 The obtained data can be hashed on the blockchain and traded on the blockchain as an asset.
-The standard and value setting of data interaction is completed by smart contract.
+The standardisation and value setting of data interaction is completed by smart contract.
 The data trading platform will be built on the substrate of Polkadot.
-All participants in data mining, including contribution server, proxy IP, bandwidth, collection rule algorithm and contribution data, can get Token-based rewards, while the demander or user of data needs to pay Token to get the data.
+All participants in data mining, including contribution server, proxy IP, bandwidth, collection rule algorithm and contribution data are rewarded with Tokens, and correspondingly the demander or user of data needs to pay for the access to the data.

 ### Integration